Azure-Samples/contoso-chat/docs/README.md

   - Python runtime with all required tools (`azd`, `pf`, `az`) and packages (`pip` dependencies) pre-installed.
   - Visual Studio Code IDE with required extensions - for local development
   - GitHub Codespaces support - for local development in a cloud-hosted VM

-To get started, the easiest way is to fork the Contoso Chat repository, and launch a development container to get a pre-built development environment.
-Then follow these instructions for next steps.
- - [README-v1](README-v1.md) for v1 using DAG flow
- - [README-v2](README-v2.md) for v2 using Flex flow

 ---